franciccone/ecommerce-react/README.md

 ## Dependencies

 - Bootstrap to give format to the application.
-- SASS to add styles.
+- SASS to add styles and overwrite some Bootstrap styles.
 - React Router Dom for navigation.
 - React Icons to add icons.